-This vegan baked oatmeal is like a time machine back to childhood.
+This peanut butter and jelly vegan baked oatmeal is like a time machine back to childhood.
 Made with simple, wholesome ingredients, this is the perfect oatmeal recipe to fuel your day.
 It’s gluten free and incredibly easy to make!

 Is there ever a bad time for some peanut butter and jelly flavored foods?!
 From PB & J overnight oats, to my peanut butter and jelly granola bars, I certainly don’t run away from opportunities to enjoy a good old PB & J.

 This vegan baked oatmeal may take the cake on my favorite PB & J recipe though.
-It’s easy to make, gluten free, refined sugar free, and vegan.
+It’s easy to make, gluten free, refined sugar free and perfect for meal prep.
+You can add your favorite protein powder, blueberries, slice it up into bars, add mashed banana, anything goes with this recipe.